WARNING: This website may contain the voices and images of Aboriginal people who have died.

 Listen to the trailer for the podcast series

-The series derives from a University of Wollongong research project led by Professor Ian McLean and funded by the Australian Research Council.
+The series derives from a University of Wollongong research project funded by the Australian Research Council.
 It examines cross-cultural influences and relationships at three Aboriginal art organisations: Warlukurlangu Art Centre inYuendemu, NT (approx. 280 km north-west of Alice Springs), Buku-Larrnggay Mulka Art Centre in Yirrkala, NE Arnhem Land (approx. 700km east of Darwin) and proppaNOW, an artists’ collective in Brisbane.

 This short article, “Aboriginal Art: is it a white thing?” describes one aspect of our findings.